kristalstack/fruit-store-api-docs/docs/api-reference.md

 **Authentication:** Admin required

 The endpoint checks Redis before querying the database.

-The `source` field indicates whether the response came from the cache or database.
+The response includes a `source` field that indicates whether the data came from the cache or the database.

 ### Example request